Glossary of business terminology - romain-vignes-53940-unsplash-banner

 Glossary of business terminology

-Amounts of money owed by your company to external suppliers.
+Sums of money owed by your company.

-Money owed to your company by customers.
+Money owed to your company.

 The purchase of one company or resources by another.